Lercher/CocoR/Readme.md

 writes UTF-8 but no byte order marks.
 The Coco executable has a new command line option that forces UTF-8 processing.

+* Declarative, language independent AST -
+Forming an abstract syntax tree (AST) from the parse can e done using semantic actions.
+However, this couples the AST generation to the target language.
+With this extension some prototyping can be done to explore the desired object hierarchy.
+Starting with the extraction of the token from a terminal or nonterminal or a literal, you can give them names and form lists.
+As these objects travel up the call tree, you can compose objects and lists from named objects deeper in the call tree.
+If all runs well, you get at toplevel a structured object made up from other objects, lists and string as leaf datatype.
+With functions to inspect the structure and export it to JSON.

 ## Token Inheritance